SAP-samples/teched2023-AD163/exercises/3_CreateWorkspace/README.md

   - Follow this tutorial to access SAP Build Work Zone from the SAP Build Lobby: [Access SAP Build Work Zone from the SAP Build Lobby](https://developers.sap.com/tutorials/workzone-access-sap-build.html).

 ### Create and design your Workspace
 Follow this tutorial to create and design your Sales Management Workspace:  [Add a Workspace to SAP Build Work Zone, advanced edition](https://developers.sap.com/tutorials/workzone-build-2-workspace.html).
+Please ignore any pre-requisites from the tutorial itself.

 ### Integrate S/4HANA Cloud apps to your Workspace